traefik/traefik/docs/configuration/backends/kubernetes.md

 #
 # namespaces = ["default", "production"]

+# Namespace label selector to filter namespaces that should be watched.
+#
+# Optional
+# Default: empty (watch all namespaces).
+#
+# namespaceLabelSelector = "label = value"

 # Ingress label selector to filter Ingress objects that should be processed.
 #
 # Optional